Physicists' approach to studying socio-economic inequalities: Can humans be modelled as atoms?: Final remarks

 \section{Final remarks}

-Human beings are much more complex than particles.
-The diverse types of interactions among the human beings make the society even more complex.
-However, in certain idealised and simple closed economy (as mentioned in this article), we may ignore many complexities or ``degrees of freedom'' of the system, and model the system simply as an assembly of atoms or gas particles, to reproduce some of the realistic features.
-Definitely the real economy or society is much more complex, but this is perhaps one small step of the econophysicists towards modelling the reality!
+Human beings are much more complex than particles!!
+The diverse types of interactions among the heterogeneous human beings make the society even more complex.
+However, in a certain idealised and simple closed economy (as mentioned in this article), we may ignore many complexities or ``degrees of freedom'' of the system, and model the system simply as an assembly of atoms or gas particles, in order to reproduce some of the statistical features of the empirical distributions.
+Definitely the real economy or society is much more complex, but this is perhaps one baby step of the econophysicists towards modelling the reality!

-The field of Econophysics has had contributions from physicists, economists, mathematicians, financial engineers and others in the last two decades.
-Important directions and new areas in Econophysics have emerged in the last two decades, such as: \begin{itemize} \item Empirical characterization, analyses and modelling of financial markets and limit order books. \item Network models and characterization of market correlations among different stocks/sectors. \item Determination of the income or wealth distribution in societies, and the development of statistical physics models. \item Development of behavioural models, and analyses of market bubbles and crashes. \item Learning in multi-agent game models and the development of Minority Game models. \end{itemize}
+In this article, we could give an exposure to only a few models in one particular area.
+However, the field of Econophysics has had many many contributions from physicists, economists, mathematicians, financial engineers and others in the last two decades.
+Important directions and new areas in Econophysics have emerged in the last two decades, and one could get further information from the following Refs.: \begin{itemize} \item Empirical characterization, analyses and modelling of financial markets and limit order books \cite{ChakrabortiI2011,ChakrabortiII2011,Abergel2011,ChakrabortiI2016}. \item Network models and characterization of market correlations among different stocks/sectors \cite{Abergel2012,Sharma2017a,Sharma2018b,Sharma2018c}. \item Determination of the income or wealth distribution in societies, and the development of statistical physics models \cite{Chakrabarti2005,BKChakrabarti2013}. \item Development of behavioural models, and analyses of market bubbles and crashes \cite{Abergel2013,Abergel2015,Pharasi2018}. \item Learning in multi-agent game models and the development of Minority Game models \cite{Chakraborti2015,ChakrabortiI2015,Sharma2018d}. \end{itemize}